ooni/ooni.org/content/post/2026-faulty-measurements.md

 The key approaches include:

-- **IP geolocation mismatches** – Checking for discrepancies between the `probe_cc` (country code reported by the probe), `probe_asn` (the Autonomous System Number reported by the probe) and the geolocation of egress IP seen by the measurement collector.
+- **IP geolocation mismatches** – Checking for discrepancies between the `probe_cc` (country code reported by the probe), `probe_asn` (the Autonomous System Number reported by the probe), and the geolocation of the egress IP seen by the measurement collector.
 This can help detect incorrect or misreported locations.
-  - **Caveats:** The GeoIP database shipped inside of probes might be out of date, hence the `probe_cc` and `probe_asn` inside of the measurement might be inconsistent due to the data used for performing the lookup in the probe being stale.
-We need to account for this when analyzing the data and make sure we filter by those which are grossly inaccurate.
+  - **Caveats:** The GeoIP database shipped inside of probes might be out of date; hence, the `probe_cc` and `probe_asn` inside of the measurement might be inconsistent due to the data used for performing the lookup in the probe being stale.
+We need to account for this when analyzing the data and make sure we filter those which are grossly inaccurate.
 - **Measurement volume anomalies** – Identifying probes that submit an abnormally high number of measurements within short timeframes, which could indicate misconfiguration or a malicious attack.
   - **Caveats:** We don’t currently have an accurate method to identify measurements as coming from the same probe over time.
-We currently use the tuple (`probe_cc`, `probe_asn`, platform, architecture, engine\_version) as a proxy for this, but there is a high chance (especially in networks with many users) for multiple users sharing the same tuple.
-This needs to be taken into account when looking at the data and increase the threshold for anomaly detection in busy networks.
+We currently use the tuple (`probe_cc`, `probe_asn`, platform, architecture, engine_version) as a proxy for this, but there is a high chance (especially in networks with many users) of multiple users sharing the same tuple.
+This needs to be taken into account when looking at the data and increasing the threshold for anomaly detection in busy networks.
-- **Timestamp inconsistencies** – Detecting measurements with a measurement\_start\_time that deviates significantly from the timestamp that is part of the measurement\_uid.
+- **Timestamp inconsistencies** – Detecting measurements with a `measurement_start_time` that deviates significantly from the timestamp that is part of the `measurement_uid`.
 This might be caused by a misconfigured system clock or might be an indication of an intentional attempt at polluting our data.
   - **Caveats:** It’s possible for probes to upload measurements at a later moment in time, in which case the inconsistency will be expected.
-We should factor this into the analysis and in the long term consider better approaches to handling time inconsistencies (see: [https://github.com/ooni/probe/issues/1781](https://github.com/ooni/probe/issues/1781)).
+We should factor this into the analysis and, in the long term, consider better approaches to handling time inconsistencies (see: [https://github.com/ooni/probe/issues/1781](https://github.com/ooni/probe/issues/1781)).
-- **Probe OS, version metadata** – OONI Probe contains a finite set of version numbers and software\_name strings.
+- **Probe OS, version metadata** – OONI Probe contains a finite set of version numbers and `software_name` strings.
 We can use inconsistencies in these fields as an indication that the submitted measurement is unusual either due to misconfiguration or perhaps a malicious attack.
   - **Caveats:** Because OONI is an open platform, there may be legitimate reasons for there to be some software strings we do not recognize.

 These heuristics can be used in combination with each other to support or disprove one or another hypothesis.
 As we make progress on this work, we should take note of specific examples and use them to inform the future iterations of the project.
 The above features will be used to look at existing data that’s already collected, but in some cases may require adding support for extracting missing features in a privacy preserving way.
 These features can then be used to either limit submissions from misconfigured or potentially malicious probes or flag the measurements as such when exposing them to end users inside of platforms such as [OONI Explorer](https://explorer.ooni.org/).